 Employee hand injuries can be complex and costly.
 Hand injuries resulting from exposure to chemicals, crushing injuries, amputations, or repetitive motion can lead to numerous physician visits over the course of years.
 You need a dependable, aggressive workman's comp attorney to get you the compensation you need and deserve during this difficult time.

 According to statistics provided by the Bureau of Labor Statistics, the fingers are the second most frequently injured part of the body.
 In the year 2005, injuries to the hand, fingers, and wrist made up 23% of lost workday injuries in all industries.

 The National Center on Health Statistics estimates that there are 50,000 amputations of limbs every year in the United States.
 The most common amputation is partial hand amputation with loss of one or more fingers.
 The next most common workplace injury is the loss of one arm.
 According to OSHA (Occupational Safety & Health Administration), the financial cost of hand injuries is around $300 million per year in lost production time, medical expenses and workman’s comp benefits.

 If you have suffered a hand injury due to a work related accident, please contact White & Stradley, PLLC today to schedule your free workman’s comp consultation.
-We serve clients in Winston Salem, Winston Salem, Charlotte, Durham, Asheville, Greensboro, and Wilmington, North Carolina..
+We serve clients in and around Winston Salem, Winston Salem, Charlotte, Durham, Asheville, Greensboro, and Wilmington, North Carolina..